MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 ### What is the file splitting guidance for the COPY command loading compressed CSV files?

-Consider splitting large CSV files, but keep files at a minimum of 4 MB each for better performance.
+Consider splitting large CSV files, especially when the number of files is small, but keep files at a minimum of 4 MB each for better performance.

 ### What is the file splitting guidance for the COPY command loading Parquet files?

-There's no need to split Parquet because the COPY command splits files automatically.
-Parquet files in the Azure storage account should be 256 MB or larger for best performance.
+Consider splitting large Parquet files, especially when the number of files is small.

 ### Are there any limitations on the number or size of files?